-This topic describes the specifications of performance-enhanced cluster instances of ApsaraDB for Redis Enterprise Edition.
+This topic describes the specifications of performance-enhanced standard instances of ApsaraDB for Redis Enterprise Edition.
 These specifications include the memory capacity, number of concurrent connections to each instance, maximum bandwidth, and queries per second (QPS) reference value.

 |Instance type||InstanceClass (API operation)||Number of I/O threads||Maximum number of new connections per second||Maximum number of concurrent connections||Bandwidth (MB/s)||QPS reference value|

 |8 GB master-replica performance-enhanced instance||redis.amber.master.large.multithread||4||10000||30000||96||240000|

 |64 GB master-replica performance-enhanced instance||redis.amber.master.8xlarge.multithread||4||10000||30000||96||240000|

 - If network resources are sufficient, the bandwidth is unlimited.
 However, if network resources are insufficient, the maximum internal bandwidth is limited.

 - The bandwidth value in the table is the bandwidth of the instance.
 It is the sum of the bandwidth of all shards or nodes on the instance.

 - The upper limit of the total bandwidth for a read/write splitting instance (as shown in the table) is 2,048 MB/s.
 After the upper limit is reached, the bandwidth cannot be increased even if the number of shards or nodes is increased.